BDC Hamburger Icon

 Why shopping centers are becoming obsolete

-Experts have been predicting the demise of shopping centers for a long time now, but the COVID-19 pandemic may have put the final nail in the coffin.
-Many mall retailers are drowning in debt as the pandemic forced them to close their doors for months – or forever.
-More than 12,000 retail stores permanently closed in 2020, according to the National League of Cities.
-By April 2021, the number of small businesses that were open was down by more than 33% from January 2020.
+Experts have long predicted the demise of shopping centers, but the COVID-19 pandemic may have put the final nail in the coffin.
+Some mall retailers are drowning in debt, while many others were forced to close permanently due to the pandemic.
+According to the National League of Cities, more than 12,000 retail stores permanently closed in 2020.
+By April 2021, the number of open small businesses was down by more than 33 percent from January 2020.

 1. Online purchases are easier.

 Online shopping is easier than visiting a store, especially if you’re searching for an item that’s difficult to find.
-Even if you can’t determine the exact product name and brand of what you’re looking for, it’s typically simple to find similar products through online stores.
+Even if you can’t determine the exact name and brand of the product you’re looking for, it’s typically straightforward to find similar products through online stores.
 This often makes online purchases more cost-effective and easier than traditional in-store purchases.
-Add in the fact that you’re not spending money on gas or risking your health by being among crowds, and online purchases become even more appealing.
+Add in the fact that you’re not spending money on gas or stuck navigating large crowds, and online purchases become even more appealing.

 3. Online stores provide unique customer service.